Home

 Implementing a Virtual Pinhole Camera Model

-In the last three chapters, we have learned everything there is to know about the pinhole camera model.
-This type of camera is the simplest to simulate in CG and is the model most commonly used by video games and 3D applications.
-As briefly mentioned in the first chapter, pinhole cameras, by their design, can only produce sharp images (without any depth of field).
-While simple and easy to implement, the model is also often criticized for not being able to simulate visual effects such as depth of field or lens flare.
-While some perceive these effects as visual artifacts, they play an important role in the aesthetic experiences of photographs and films.
-Simulating these effects is relatively easy (because it essentially relies on well-known and basic optical rules) but very costly, especially compared to the time it takes to render an image with a basic pinhole camera model.
-We will present a method for simulating depth of field in another lesson (which is still costly but less costly than if we had to simulate depth of field by following the path of light rays through the various optics of a camera lens).
+In the last three chapters, we have explored everything there is to know about the pinhole camera model.
+This model is the simplest to simulate in computer graphics (CG) and is the most commonly used by video games and 3D applications.
+As mentioned briefly in the first chapter, pinhole cameras, by design, can only produce sharp images (without any depth of field).
+Although simple and easy to implement, this model is often criticized for its inability to simulate visual effects such as depth of field or lens flare.
+While some consider these effects to be visual artifacts, they significantly contribute to the aesthetic experiences of photographs and films.
+Simulating these effects is relatively straightforward (as it fundamentally relies on well-known and basic optical principles) but very resource-intensive, especially when compared to rendering an image with a basic pinhole camera model.
+We will introduce a method for simulating depth of field in another lesson, which, although resource-intensive, is less so than simulating depth of field by tracing the path of light rays through a camera lens's various optics.

-In this chapter, we will use everything we have learned in the previous chapters about the pinhole camera model and write a program to implement this model.
-To convince you that this model works and that there is nothing mysterious or magical about how images are produced in software such as Maya.
-We will produce a series of images by changing different camera parameters in Maya and our program and compare the results.
-If all goes well, when the camera settings match, the two applications' images should also match.
-Let's get started.
+In this chapter, we will apply everything learned in the previous chapters about the pinhole camera model and write a program to implement this model.
+Our goal is to demonstrate that this model works and to dispel any notions of mystery or magic about how images are produced in software such as Maya.
+By producing a series of images—altering different camera parameters in both Maya and our program, and comparing the results—we aim to show that, when the camera settings align, the images produced by the two applications should also match.
+Let's begin.

 Implementing an Ideal Pinhole Camera Model

-Figure 1: mathematically, the canvas can be anywhere we want along the line of sight.
-Its boundaries are defined as the intersection of the image plane with the viewing frustum.
+Figure 1: Mathematically, the canvas can be placed anywhere along the line of sight.
+Its boundaries are defined by the intersection of the image plane with the viewing frustum.

-The pinhole and virtual cameras must have the same viewing frustum to deliver the same image.
-The viewing frustum itself is defined by two and only two parameters: the point of convergence, the camera or eye origin (all these terms designate the same point), and the angle of view.
-We also learned in the previous chapters that the angle of view was defined by the film size and the focal length, two parameters of the pinhole camera.
+For the pinhole and virtual cameras to produce the same image, they must share the same viewing frustum.
+The viewing frustum is determined by two parameters: the point of convergence (the camera or eye origin—these terms refer to the same point) and the angle of view.
+We have also learned from previous chapters that the angle of view is determined by the film size and the focal length, two parameters specific to the pinhole camera.

 Where Shall the Canvas/Screen Be?

-In CG, once the viewing frustum is defined, we then need to define where is the virtual image plane going to be.
-Mathematically though, the canvas can be anywhere we want along the line of sight, as long as the surface on which we project the image is contained within the viewing frustum, as shown in Figure 1; it can be anywhere between the apex of the pyramid (obviously not the apex itself) and its base (which is defined by the far clipping plane) or even further if we wanted to.
+In computer graphics (CG), once the viewing frustum is defined, we then need to decide where the virtual image plane will be.
+Mathematically, the canvas can be positioned anywhere along the line of sight, as long as the surface onto which we project the image is contained within the viewing frustum, as illustrated in Figure 1.
+It can be located anywhere between the apex of the pyramid (obviously not at the apex itself) and its base (defined by the far clipping plane), or even beyond, if desired.

-Don't mistake the distance between the eye (the center of projection) and the canvas for the focal length.
+Do not confuse the distance between the eye (the center of projection) and the canvas with the focal length.
 They are not the same.
-The position of the canvas does not define how wide or narrow the viewing frustum is (neither does the near clipping plane); the viewing frustum shape is only defined by the focal length and the film size (the combination of both parameters defines the angle of view and thus the magnification at the image plane).
-As for the near-clipping plane, it is just an arbitrary plane which, with the far-clipping plane, is used to "clip" geometry along the camera's local z-axis and remap points z-coordinates to the range [0,1].
-Why and how the remapping is done is explained in the lesson on the REYES algorithm, a popular rasterization algorithm, and the next lesson is devoted to the perspective projection matrix.
+The position of the canvas does not define how wide or narrow the viewing frustum is (neither does the near clipping plane); the shape of the viewing frustum is solely determined by the focal length and the film size.
+The combination of both parameters defines the angle of view and thus the magnification at the image plane.
+As for the near-clipping plane, it is merely an arbitrary plane which, along with the far-clipping plane, is used to "clip" geometry along the camera's local z-axis and remap points' z-coordinates to the range [0,1].
+The rationale and methodology behind the remapping are explained in the lesson on the REYES algorithm, a popular rasterization algorithm, with the next lesson devoted to the perspective projection matrix.

-When the distance between the eye and the image plane is equal to 1, it is convenient because it simplifies the equations to compute the coordinates of a point projected on the canvas.
-However, if we were making that choice, we wouldn't have the opportunity to study the generic (and slightly more complex) case in which the distance to the canvas is arbitrary.
-And since our goal on Scratchapixel is to learn how things work rather than make our life easier, let's skip this option and choose the generic case instead.
-For now, we decided to position the canvas at the near-clipping plane.
-Refrain from trying to make any sense as to why we decide to do so.
-It is only motivated by pedagogical reasons.
-The near-clipping plane is a parameter that the user can change by setting the image plane at the near-clipping plane; this forces us to study the equations for projecting points on a canvas located at an arbitrary distance from the eye.
-We are also cheating slightly because the way the perspective projection matrix works is based on implicitly setting up the image plane at the near-clipping plane.
-Thus by making this choice, we also anticipate what we will study in the next lesson.
-However, remember that where the canvas is positioned does not affect the output image (the image plane can be located between the eye and the near-clipping plane.
-Objects between the eye and the near clipping plane could still be projected on the image plane; equations for the perspective matrix would still work).
+Choosing the distance between the eye and the image plane to be equal to 1 is convenient because it simplifies the equations for computing the coordinates of a point projected on the canvas.
+However, opting for this convenience means missing out on exploring the generic (and slightly more complex) case where the distance to the canvas is arbitrary.
+Given our goal on Scratchapixel is to understand how things work rather than opting for simplicity, let's pursue the generic case.
+For now, we have decided to position the canvas at the near-clipping plane.
+This decision should not be overanalyzed; it is motivated purely by pedagogical reasons.
+Positioning the image plane at the near-clipping plane allows us to explore the equations for projecting points onto a canvas at an arbitrary distance from the eye.
+This choice also coincides with the perspective projection matrix's operation, which implicitly positions the image plane at the near-clipping plane, thereby setting the stage for what we will explore in the next lesson.
+However, it is important to remember that the positioning of the canvas does not influence the output image.
+Even if the image plane is located between the eye and the near-clipping plane, objects situated between these points can still be projected onto the image plane, with the equations for the perspective matrix remaining valid.

 In this lesson, we will create a program to generate a wireframe image of a 3D object by projecting the object's vertices onto the image plane.
-The program will be very similar to the one we wrote in the previous lesson; we will now extend the code to integrate the concept of focal length and film size.
-Film formats are generally rectangular, not square.
-Thus, our program will also output images with a rectangular shape.
-Remember that in chapter 2, we mentioned that the resolution gate aspect ratio, also called the device aspect ratio (the image width over its height), was not necessarily the same as the film gate aspect ratio (the film width over its height).
-In the last part of this chapter, we will also write some code to handle this case.
+This program will be very similar to the one we developed in the previous lesson; however, we will now extend the code to incorporate the concepts of focal length and film size.
+Generally, film formats are rectangular, not square, meaning our program will also produce images with a rectangular shape.
+Recall that in Chapter 2, we discussed how the resolution gate aspect ratio, also referred to as the device aspect ratio (the image width divided by its height), does not necessarily match the film gate aspect ratio (the film width divided by its height).
+In the final part of this chapter, we will additionally write some code to manage this scenario.

 Here is a list of the parameters our pinhole camera model will require: